NVIDIA/TensorRT-Model-Optimizer/diffusers/quantization/README.md

 # Stable Diffusion XL (Base/Turbo) and Stable Diffusion 1.5 Quantization with Model Optimizer

-This example shows how to use Model Optimizer to calibrate and quantize the UNet part of the SDXL and SD1.5.
-The UNet part typically consumes >95% of the e2e Stable Diffusion latency.
+This example shows how to use Model Optimizer to calibrate and quantize the backbone part of diffusion models.
+The backbone part typically consumes >95% of the e2e Stable Diffusion latency.

-We also provide instructions on deploying and running E2E SDXL and SD1.5 pipelines with Model Optimizer quantized int8 and fp8 UNet to generate images and measure latency on target GPUs.
+We also provide instructions on deploying and running E2E stable diffusion pipelines with Model Optimizer quantized INT8 and FP8 UNet to generate images and measure latency on target GPUs.
 Note, Jetson devices are not supported so far.

 ## Get Started